 We defined design principles to guide the 5G-Xcast system design.
 The design principles follow the 3GPP principles of the 5G system architecture.
 The design principles, the analysis of eMBMS and the introduction of new technologies in the telecommunication field as well as in the IT domain were the inputs to a discussion on the modularization and function separation for multicast and broadcast.
 We considered various approaches to the problem and concluded that the 3GPP 5G system should allow for a transparent multicast transport and it should also offer point-to-multipoint services.
 In the case of transparent multicast transport, the integration of the 5G system with third-party systems is done at PDU session level in the user plane, possibly with an interaction between the control plane of 5G system and the third-party systems via the service-based interface of 5GC directly or indirectly, for example, to allow the third party to provision QoS information.
 The examples of a third-party system are DVB mABR [40] and any system utilizing HTTP over multicast QUIC as described in the deliverable D5.2 "Key Technologies for Content Distribution Network".
 The point-to-multipoint services are proposed to be offered via the xMB reference point as the 5G-Xcast did not identify any issues with the xMB reference point based on the feedback from the project partners with the view of a broadcaster.
-This topic will be studied in the second half of the project.
+This applicability of the proposed core architectures for terrestrial broadcast is studied in the deliverable D2.4.

 Finally, two primary alternative solutions for the 5G-Xcast mobile core network architecture are documented in this deliverable.
 Both architectures can deliver the same functionalities and support both transparent multicast transport (section 6.1.2) and point-to-multipoint services (section 6.1.3).
 The architectures are described with reference to the 5G system architecture [21] and differ in the set of network functions (NFs), the functionalities each NF implements and the reference points between the involved NFs.
+In addition, the considerations on the security aspects for these two primary alternatives solutions have been conducted in section 7.6.